 Segmenting your email list

-Look for patterns among your subscribers that you can use to create list segments.
-If you’re not sure where to start, ask:
+Look for patterns among your subscribers that you can use to create segments.
+If you’re unsure where to start, ask:

 - Who are my subscribers?